Travel n Tour

 1- The decision, the team, and the commitment:

 Of course, once the decision is made to go on a hockey tour, the first thing to do before moving forward is to have a team ready to work and follow you to make it happen.
 If your group is not involved in every aspect of the preparations, you won’t make them participate in all the upcoming activities.
-Every member of the group (player, parents, and coaches) needs to realize that they all have some part of doing and that it’s impossible to complete the project without their help.
+Every member of the group (player, parents, and coaches) needs to realize that they all have some part to do and that it’s impossible to complete the project without their help.
 Once you are sure of their commitment, make sure that YOU are ready for the most significant task, making the moves since someone has to do it in the end.

 2- The agency